-By REBECCA MACKAY ROSEN CARLISLE
+By MACK CARLISLE

 Everything We Ever Wanted is chock full of so very much…so much color, so much pattern, and so much meticulous and labor intensive painting by artists Katie Batten, Jonathan Casella, and Sarah Mikenis, that the Nationale gallery is literally set aglow.
 The blazing hues, abundant accumulations of pattern, and unexpected compositions dare to redefine still life—a genre usually reserved for the staid, static, self-restrained starch and rarely associated with young contemporary artists.